 Arizona leash law Overview: From State Laws to City Codes

 Arizona dog laws are nothing new, but it’s important to understand how they work.
 As in many other states, leash laws exist at both the state level and city level.
 Here in Maricopa County, leash laws exist at the county level as well.
-Which laws you have to comply with depends on where your dog is will determine which laws apply.
+Where your dog is will determine which laws apply.

 Arizona Dog Laws

 Arizona’s dog laws can be found under Title 7, Articles 6 and 6.1.
 These articles cover everything from rabies, registration, and dog shelters.
 Here are a few of the most important facts from these articles:

 › Dogs at Large in Arizona